Description

 Tried: Run tar xzf 1000.tar to extract the outermost archive, assuming it is gzip-compressed because .tar files often are.

-tar xzf forces gzip decompression (-z flag) before reading the archive.
-These nested tars are uncompressed plain tar archives, so tar reports 'gzip: stdin has more than one entry' or a decompression error and exits without extracting.
-Plain tar xf (no -z) works because it lets tar detect the format automatically.
+The -z in tar xzf forces gzip decompression first.
+These nested archives are plain uncompressed tar, so tar reports a decompression error and exits without extracting anything.
+Plain tar xf works because it detects the format itself.

 Tried: Loop from 1 to 1000 in ascending order with 'for i in $(seq 1 1000); do tar xf $i.tar; done'.

-The outermost file is 1000.tar, which contains 999.tar, and so on.
-Ascending order tries to extract 1.tar first, but 1.tar does not exist yet - only 1000.tar was downloaded.
-The loop errors immediately on 'tar: 1.tar: Cannot open: No such file or directory'.
-Descending order works because each extraction produces the next lower-numbered file before the loop reaches it.
+The outermost file is 1000.tar, which holds 999.tar, and so on down.
+Counting up tries 1.tar first, which does not exist yet, so the loop fails immediately.
+Counting down works because each extraction produces the next file before the loop needs it.

 Learn more